-Most Sunday mornings someone will announce, “Grace Church is a multi-site church, with people meeting this morning in Chichester, Bognor Regis and Midhurst.”
+Most Sunday mornings someone will announce, “Grace Church is a multi-site church, with people meeting this morning in Chichester, Bognor Regis, Midhurst and Havant.”
 If you have followed Grace Church on our journey over the last 4-5 years, then the term ‘multi-site’ has probably long since been engraved in your inner dictionary of church jargon.
 But if you are new, you may be wondering what this talk of multi-site is all about.
 Here, David Thompson gives his essential guide to multi-site in Grace Church.

 What even is a multi-site church?